Signs and symptoms

 - Pain that improves with reclining

 - Osteoarthritis can affect the lower back.
-In some cases, arthritis in the spine can lead to a narrowing of the space around the spinal cord, a condition called spinal stenosis.
+In some cases, arthritis in the spine can lead to a narrowing of the space around the spinal cord (spinal stenosis).

 - Skeletal irregularities.
 A condition in which your spine curves to the side (scoliosis) also can lead to back pain, but generally not until middle age.

-- Compression fractures can develop and cause your spine’s vertebrae to become weak.
+- Compression fractures can develop and cause weakness in your spine’s vertebrae.

 When to see your doctor